cs-ssa-w21/final-project-rooibos/README.md

 Thanks =)

-## Social data collection and match
+## Collection and Match of Socioeconomic Data
 After getting crime data by web-scraping, we collected socioeconomic data.
 The data resource is the EPS (Easy Professional Superior) data platform, which is a systematic information service platform and where there is access to many databases.

 Web: https://www.epsnet.com.cn/index.html#/Home